unixorn/tumult.plugin.zsh/README.md

 * 720p - Resets an application's window to 720p (1280x720) for better screencasting.
 Doesn't work with apps that don't support window resizing in their AppleScript dictionary.
 From Derrick Bailey's [blog](http://lostechies.com/derickbailey/2012/09/08/screencasting-tip-resize-your-app-to-720p-1280x720-in-osx/)
 * battery-percentage - Show the percentage of battery charge
 * battery-time - Show the estimated battery life.
+* clean-clipboard - Converts contents of clipboard to plain text.
 * clear-osx-font-cache - Clears the OSX font cache, originally from [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line/blob/master/functions.md#app-icons)
 * chrome - Force opening an URL with Chrome
 * column-view - Set the current directory to column view in the Finder